 Click here for a list of what is typically covered in a home inspection.

-A title company performs several very important functions including verifying the seller actually owns the property free of liens against it, providing title insurance, recording the final paperwork and deed, and providing several closing functions including working with the closing agent (and potentially being the closing agent itself).
+- Picking Title & Closing Services – A title company performs several very important functions including verifying the seller actually owns the property free of liens against it, providing title insurance, recording the final paperwork and deed, and providing several closing functions including working with the closing agent (and potentially being the closing agent itself).
 Your lender is required to give you a list of companies in your area that provide title and closing services.
+While you may be able to save money by shopping around for vendors in these categories, note that the savings are often not substantial as title and closing service companies price in a tight range of each other.
+Additionally, online reviews are unfortunately very limited in the title company world but it doesn’t hurt to check.

 Click here for more information on key title company functions and the closing agent.